 The age of the cavity.
 Scientists have long since proven that excess sugar can be terrible for teeth.
 These days, sugar seems to be in everything that you eat and drink.
 If that wasn’t bad enough for adults, the real danger is to children.
 Teeth that prematurely lost in children can come at a terrible price.
 They may develop a speech impediment due to the lack of teeth.
 It’s even possible that their adult teeth will grow in incorrectly.
 Protecting your child’s baby teeth is just as important as teaching them good habits for their adult teeth.
+In this post, we’ll take you through the ways for children to remain cavity-free.
+Let’s get into it.

 What guidelines should a parent follow to ensure that their kid’s teeth are protected?
 There can be some conflicting stories about what decisions to make.
 What can lead to a cavity? and what prevents cavities from forming?
 What should a parent do if their child’s teeth develop incorrectly?
 Dr. Adam Schulhof has parental guidance to offer.